41xu/41xu/README.md

 👩🏻‍💻 More details can be found on [my website](https://xusy2333.com) 👈🏻

-😎 My research interest lies in 3D-aware scene understanding and generation, basically the interaction of 3D Vision and VLM.
+😎 My research interest lies in 3D-aware scene understanding and generation, basically the intersection of 3D Vision and VLM.
 I would like to build a bridge between the 2D and 3D worlds.

 <img align="down" src="https://github-readme-stats.vercel.app/api?username=41xu&show_icons=true&icon_color=805AD5&text_color=718096&bg_color=ffffff&hide_title=false&count_private=true" />